 - The impact of organizational structure and culture on tech corporations governance;

 - Shifting away from criminal justice models in platform governance.

 Policy and Advocacy Activities

-We hope that we can facilitate the work of online intermediaries on the global Internet by informing their policies and guidelines with research-based evidence.
-We will be looking for chances to contribute to policymaking by filing commentaries, publishing blogs, and reacting to issues as they unfold in these arenas.
-We will also pro-actively share our research results about the issues we believe platforms should tackle.
+We hope to facilitate the work of online intermediaries on the global Internet by informing their policies and guidelines with research-based evidence.
+We will be looking for chances to contribute to policymaking by filing commentaries, publishing public facing articles, and offer our insights in these arenas.
+We will also share our research results about the issues we believe platforms should tackle.